Holdings

 The existing holdings of photographs by the Rome-based photographer Romualdo Moscioni (Viterbo 1849 – Rome 1925) have grown thanks to the acquisition of one of his albums.
 The small (17.3 x 23.5 cm) volume, produced before 1903, is titled Roma and contains 18 albumen prints showing views of Rome.

 The Photothek's card catalogues were introduced in 1902 and cover accessions from 1897 up to the start of electronic cataloguing in 1993.
-In time the card catalogues will also be fully converted into digital form.
+A project for the digitisation of the card catalogues is ongoing.

 A card catalogue in topographical order and a card catalogue by artist name are available for each of the sections Painting, Sculpture, Architecture, and Applied Arts as well as for Drawings.
 Prints have their own card catalogue by artist and engraver name.
 The iconographic catalogue covers themes and subjects represented in works of art from all sections.